mimikefas/Supply-Chain-Report/README.md

 	•	A few suppliers carry most of the load – Nguyen Matthews and Fitzpatrick supply the majority of stock.
 Heavy dependence on them could be risky if there is a disruption.
 	•	Revenue is concentrated in a few suppliers – Bowers and Sons alone generated ₦21.64B.
 Strong relationships and contract stability are crucial.
 	•	Supplier performance varies by rating – Surprisingly, some “Poor” or “Unrated” suppliers generated billions, suggesting rating does not always align with financial contribution.
 Review your rating criteria.
-	•	Excellent-rated suppliers are underutilized – They supply fewer units, yet generate strong revenue.
+	•	Excellent rated suppliers are underutilized – They supply fewer units, yet generate strong revenue.
 These suppliers might be more scalable than currently assumed.
 	•	Unrated and Unknown suppliers contribute significantly – This points to a data quality issue, important vendors are not fully profiled or evaluated.

+ ## Business Questions Answered
+	•	What customer type contributes most to revenue?
+	•	Which supplier regions are efficient vs problematic?
+	•	Are delays more common with new or old customers?
+	•	Which products drive the most returns?
+	•	What’s the purchase trend over time?

 ## Review
 	1. Demand is strong, but supply inconsistencies (stockouts, late deliveries) risk losing market share.